abpframework/abp/docs/en/framework/infrastructure/background-workers/hangfire.md

 # Hangfire Background Worker Manager

 [Hangfire](https://www.hangfire.io/) is an advanced background jobs and worker manager.
-You can integrate Hangfire with the ABP Framework to use it instead of the [default background worker manager](../background-workers).
+You can integrate Hangfire with the ABP to use it instead of the [default background worker manager](../background-workers).

 The major advantage is that you can use the same server farm to manage your Background Jobs and Workers, as well as leverage the advanced scheduling that is available from Hangfire for [Recurring Jobs](https://docs.hangfire.io/en/latest/background-methods/performing-recurrent-tasks.html?highlight=recurring), aka Background Workers.